Does this test have other names?

-Results are given in milliequivalents per liter (mEq/L).
-Normal results range from
+Results are given in milliequivalents per liter (mEq/L) or millimoles per liter (mmol/L).

-If your levels are below 25 mEq/L, you may have a lack of chloride in your diet.
-It
+If your levels are below 20 mEq/L (20 mmol/L), you may have a lack of chloride in

-may also mean that you have been vomiting or had medical suctioning of your stomach
+your diet.
+It may also mean that you have been vomiting or had medical suctioning